CBP Officer

 A legal visitor to the US is visiting me and we plan to drive to Canada and back into the US.
 Are they any special requirement when re-entering the US by car, other than a valid passport and US visa?

-Asked by VK almost 8 years ago
+Asked by VK over 8 years ago

 Nope, thats all you need!

-Asked by Tom about 7 years ago
+Asked by Andrew almost 8 years ago

 For GS-5 in San Ysidro, CA, the starting CBP officer salary is around $36,000.
 How are we expected to survive all that?